sergeiudris/deathstar.lab/docs/design/design.md

 - so basically it means either using libp2p inside an app or forking node and modifying it to expose pubsub stream via an API

-## Using libp2p instead of IPFS node
+## using libp2p instead of IPFS node

 - [go to previous version](#with-one-system-should-browser-vscode-be-in-its-own-tab-and-game-gui-in-its-own)